 So rather than just collecting a bunch of tasks that the performer should be able to do, the model formats them out in a more manageable framework in order to gain an understanding of what exactly makes an effective performer.
-The model has three components: Individual Attributes, Competencies, and Outcomes, which feed into each other (Northouse, 2004):
+The model has three components: Individual Attributes, Competencies, and Outcomes that feed into each other (Northouse, 2004):

 One of the reasons that attributes are kept separate from competencies, is that competencies are normally trained as they can be used immediately upon the learner returning to the job, while attributes normally fall under development in that while they help the learner to grow, they normally take longer to make a positive impact on the organization.